 How to use these chips

-Beet chips can be put into glass containers and refrigerated.
+Beet chips can be put into glass airtight container and refrigerate.
 They are good for about 7 days when refrigerated.
 They can also be frozen in freezer friendly containers.
 When frozen this way, they will be good for one month.

 Beets slices from cans are usually packed with preservatives.
 Make sure you wash them thoroughly.
 Also, dry them well before you season them with butter and dill.